 Hail, Caesar! has been marketed as a zippy farce.
 It is not.
-Coen Brothers devotees might instead expect a cutting, surreal black comedy.
+Coen Brothers devotees might expect a cutting, surreal black comedy.
 It is not that either.
 Truth is, I don't know what Hail, Caesar! is, though I can tell you what it isn't: very good.

 The film is set in 1951 Hollywood at the fictional Capitol Pictures.
 The plot – the MacGuffin, really – has the star (George Clooney) of Capitol's latest biblical epic being kidnapped by Communist screenwriters.
-But Hail, Caesar! is really a slice of life, documenting 24 hours – excuse me, 28 hours – in the life of studio head Eddie Mannix (Josh Brolin), for whom paying a $100,000 ransom is just one of the many nutty tasks he has to contend with on a daily basis.
+But Hail, Caesar! is really a slice of life, documenting 24 hours – excuse me, 28 hours – in the life of studio fixer Eddie Mannix (Josh Brolin), for whom paying a $100,000 ransom is just one of the many nutty tasks he has to contend with on a daily basis.

 Few filmmakers are as cynical as Joel and Ethan Coen, and it seems impossible for anyone to make a movie about Hollywood without being cynical, but Hail, Caesar! is perversely slight.
 Which isn't wrong, in and of itself.
 But this lighter touch comes with a weird lack of energy.
 Scenes go on and on with no purpose.
 The dialogue lacks bite.
 A sprawling cast of famous and not-so-famous faces – most of whom only get a few minutes of screen time – is game, yet the whole thing seems cobbled together.

-Whereas their first showbiz satire Barton Fink turned 1941 Hollywood into a Kafkaesque nightmare, Hail, Caesar! depicts 1951 Hollywood as a harmless, if scandal-tinged, dream factory filled with well-meaning nincompoops.
+Whereas their first showbiz satire Barton Fink turned 1941 Hollywood into a Kafkaesque nightmare, Hail, Caesar! depicts 1951 Hollywood as a harmless if scandal-tinged dream factory filled with well-meaning nincompoops.
 It's a love letter to the industry – and if you're skeptical that the Coen Brothers can pull off a love letter, you're not wrong.
-It would seem that only when they're at their most brutal are these filmmakers really true to themselves.
+It seems that only when they're at their most brutal are these filmmakers really true to themselves.
 As a result, Hail, Caesar! feels disingenuous.
 Perhaps it was meant to be filler after the bittersweet and brilliant Inside Llewyn Davis.
 Perhaps it's just a test to see which of the many stars in the film the directors want to work with again.
 Perhaps they just have a soft spot for corny '50s movies.
 Or perhaps, as is often the case with the Coen Brothers, the joke is on us.